WakeRealityDev/incant/README.md

 App Use
 ===========
-1. Long press on game listing entry to get details of the game and option to delete.
+1. Long press on game listing entry to get details of the game and option to delete the story download.

 Once you start a game